hres/api-tools/README.md

 #### Creating test script templates

 The test templates **must** be a [nodejs](https://nodejs.org) module that exports a single function.
-The function will be provided with parameters from the config file that you can use to populate the file. [k6](https://k6.io) allows provided environment variables from cli, to avoid polluting source code repos with secrets, so use them when needed.
+The function will be provided with parameters from the config file that you can use to populate the file. [k6](https://k6.io) allows providing environment variables from cli, to avoid polluting source code repos with secrets, so use them when needed.

 The default template, which uses JS template literals, looks like this: